Zakir Husain (governor): Later career

 During the language movement in 1952, he was the Inspector General of Police, East Pakistan.
 After his retirement from Police Service in 1952, he was appointed the Chairman, Federal Public Service Commission of Pakistan for five years.
 It was during his chairmanship that the proportional representation in the different services (CSP, PSP, PFS etc.) of the provinces of Pakistan was adopted.
 Zakir Husain was appointed Governor of East Pakistan on 10 October 1958.
-He took oath of office on 11 October and continued as Governor till 14 April 1960, During his governorship which spanned over nearly one and half years, he tried his best to make Basic Democracy popular in East Pakistan and worked hard in the February 1960 elections for Ayub Khan's victory.
+He took oath of office on 11 October and continued as Governor till 14 April 1960, During his governorship which spanned over nearly one and half years, he tried his best to make Basic Democracy popular in East Pakistan and worked hard in the February 1960 elections for President Ayub Khan.
 The price of essential items came down and smuggling was also checked.
 However, since he was the representative of a Martial Law regime, he became soon unpopular.

 In 1961 appointed the central minister for Home & Kashmir Affairs of Pakistan.
 He returned to Chittagong in 1964, and retired from active politics.

 He initiated many important institutions during his working life.
 His first was the establishment of Faujdarhat Cadet College, and Colonel Gibson, who retired as Director General of the East Pakistan Rifles, was appointed the first principal.
 Among others, he initiated the building of the 500-bed Chittagong Medical College Hospital, Chittagong University, Chittagong Women's College, Chittagong New Market, and the establishment of Rangunia College from a school.
 He also established Begum Iqbal Zakir Husain School, a Women's College in Rangunia now.
 Two major city roads have been named after him, Zakir Husain Road in Chittagong and in Dhaka.